anonymous123-code/potion-mod/README.md

 These have a low concentration of the elements.
-While the vanilla potions are primitive potions, too, there are other ingredients which might contain multiple different elements and are randomized between each world (Mechanic inspired by the between lands).
+While the vanilla potions are primitive potions, too, there are other ingredients which might contain multiple different elements and are randomized between each world

-There will probably be the following essentia:
+## Essentia

+(Mechanic inspired by the Betweenlands).
+Old ideas for essentia (As I plan for it to be randomized this will probably change):
  - light
  - electricity
  - heat / fire